Waldenström macroglobulinemia: First-line

 Autologous bone marrow transplantation is a treatment option.

-Zanubrutinib is indicated for the treatment of adults with Waldenström macroglobulinemia.
+Zanubrutinib, another BTK inhibitor, is indicated for the treatment of adults with Waldenström macroglobulinemia.
+For patients experiencing hyperviscosity syndrome, plasmapheresis is used to reduce IgM levels in the blood rapidly.

 Salvage therapy

 When primary or secondary resistance invariably develops, salvage therapy is considered.
 Allogeneic stem cell transplantation can induce durable remissions for heavily pre-treated patients.

 Drug pipeline

-As of October 2010, there have been a total of 44 clinical trials on Waldenström macroglobulinemia, excluding transplantation treatments.
+As of October 2010, there have been 44 clinical trials on Waldenström macroglobulinemia, excluding transplantation treatments.
 Of these, 11 were performed on previously untreated patients, 14 in patients with relapsed or refractory Waldenström.
-A database of clinical trials investigating Waldenström macroglobulinemia is maintained by the National Institutes of Health in the US.
+A database of clinical trials investigating Waldenström macroglobulinemia is maintained by the National Institutes of Health in the U.S..

 Patient stratification

 Patients with polymorphic variants (alleles) FCGR3A-48 and -158 were associated with improved categorical responses to rituximab-based treatments.

 Prognosis

-Current medical treatments result in survival of some longer than 10 years; in part this is because better diagnostic testing means early diagnosis and treatments.
-Older diagnosis and treatments resulted in published reports of median survival of approximately 5 years from time of diagnosis.
+Current medical treatments result in survival of some longer than 10 years, partly because better diagnostic capabilities mean early diagnosis and treatments.
+Older age at diagnosis and treatment resulted in published reports of median survival of approximately 5 years from diagnosis.
 Currently, median survival is 6.5 years.
 In rare instances, Waldenström macroglobulinemia progresses to multiple myeloma.

 The International Prognostic Scoring System for Waldenström's Macroglobulinemia is a predictive model to characterise long-term outcomes.
 According to the model, factors predicting reduced survival are: